ertomz/nn-tattoo-project/README.md

 ## Methods

-Our methods for this project fall into three major steps.
-First, we will collect images to create a tattoo dataset.
-Second, we will utilize and modify an existing GAN that generates facial images to generate tattoo images.
+Our methods for this project fell into two major steps.
+First, we collected images to create three different tattoo datasets.
+Second, we utilized and modified an existing GAN that generated facial images to generate tattoo images.

-The challenges we faced when initially collecting our data is that the scraped images had varying backgrounds which made it difficult to isolate the data required.
-For example, tattoo images may appear on body parts or art on a plain white background.
-We plan to address this problem by collecting data with white backgrounds selectively.
+One of the challenges we faced when initially collecting our data was that the scraped images had varying backgrounds which made it difficult to isolate the data required.
+For example, tattoo images might appear on body parts or art on a plain white background.
+We planned to address this problem by collecting data with white backgrounds selectively.

-We will create our dataset by scraping images from Google Images using Google Extensions such as TabSave and WebScraper.
-We aim to collect approximately 500 images containing black tattoo art on white backgrounds.
+We created our dataset by scraping images from Google Images using Google Extensions such as [TabSave](https://chrome.google.com/webstore/detail/tab-save/lkngoeaeclaebmpkgapchgjdbaekacki?hl=en) and [WebScraper](https://webscraper.io/).
+We separated images into three datasets.
+First, we created a dataset of 346 images containing only black tattoo artwork on white background.
+Second, we created a dataset of 591 images containing real tattoos on various parts of the human body.
+Third, we combined these two datasets into a final dataset of 937 images.

-For our model, we will use an existing GAN (such as Pytorch DCGAN, text-2-image, or StyleGAN).
-We will first use only the outline of these models and attempt to write our own neural networks that will act as a discriminator and a generator.
-We will connect the generator and discriminator: formatting input and output, configuring the dataset, and fine-tuning the parameters, including  epochs, learning rate, generator, discriminator, and batch size.
-Then we will attempt to train our network on the images from our dataset and run it.
-After that, we will fully utilize an existing GAN (likely StyleGAN), train on our images, and create new images from the network.
-We will look at the results and modify certain attributes such as learning rate, number of epochs, and batch size as needed.
+For our model, we used a [Pytorch tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html) to implement an existing DCGAN model.
+We added our own dataset folder called data_t (t for tattoo) and made adjustments to the code, as can be seen in our [nn-tattoo-project-code github page](https://github.com/ertomz/nn-tattoo-project-code).
+We trained the model separately on three datasets: tattoo designs, colorful tattoo images which might also include background and skin, and combined images.
+Along the runs we fine-tuned the hyperparameters, including epochs, learning rate, generator, discriminator, and batch size to get to the best results we can within our data set and time.

-Our project will focus on generating realistic tattoo images on people’s bodies, within the constraints of the class.
+Our project focused on generating realistic tattoo images on people’s bodies.

 ## Results